United Kingdom

 Spain e-invoicing: What you need to know

 Spain is one of many European countries to adopt e-invoicing for taxpayers.
-With several standards to comply with and additional regional VAT compliance, understanding Spain’s e-invoicing requirements can be complex.
+With several standards to comply with, additional regional VAT compliance and the upcoming EU framework VAT in the Digital Age, understanding Spain’s e-invoicing requirements can be complex.

 Our regulatory experts break down what you need to know, from specific B2B and B2G standards to required formats.
 Bookmark this page to stay up to date with the latest e-invoicing requirements in Spain.